huggingface/peft/docs/source/conceptual_guides/quantization.md

 * The `AdaLora` techniques also allows us to [quantize and fine-tune models](https://huggingface.co/docs/peft/main/en/package_reference/adalora) but unlike LoRA, which distributes parameters evenly across all modules.
 More parameters are budgeted for important weight matrices and layers while less important ones receive fewer parameters.

+* The `ia3` allows us to [quantize and fine-tune models](https://huggingface.co/docs/peft/main/en/package_reference/ia3) it is a method that adds three learned vectors to rescale the keys and values of the self-attention and encoder-decoder attention layers, and the intermediate activation of the position-wise feed-forward network.

 ## References